nerdaxic/glados-voice-assistant/README.md

 ## Main features
 1. Local Trigger word detection using PocketSphinx
-2. Local Text-to-Speech generation using [OVOS TTS plugin for GladosTTS](https://github.com/NeonGeckoCom/neon-tts-plugin-glados) and [glados-tts model by R2D2FISH](https://github.com/R2D2FISH/glados-tts)
+2. Local GLaDOS Text-to-Speech engine using [glados-tts model by R2D2FISH](https://github.com/nerdaxic/glados-tts)
-3. Speech to text processing using Google's API (for now)
+3. Speech-to-text processing using Google's API (for now)
-4. Local TTS cache of generated audio samples locally for instant answers in the future _(will be removed due to TTS engine being fast enough)_
+4. Local TTS cache of generated common audio samples locally for instant answers in the future
 5. Animatronic eye control using servos
 6. Round LCD for an eye to display display textures

 Tight integration with Home Assistant's local API:
 * Send commands to Home Assistant
-* Can read and speak sensor data
+* Read and speak sensor data
-* Notification API, so Home Assistant can speak out notifications
+* Notification API, so Home Assistant can speak out notifications through GLaDOS

 ## What it can do:
 * Clock